Anti-suffragism: Great Britain

 The League's aims were to oppose women being granted the parliamentary franchise, though it did support their having votes in local and municipal elections.
 It published the Anti-Suffrage Review from December 1908 until 1918.
 It gathered 337,018 signatures on an anti-suffrage petition and founded the first local branch in Hawkenhurst in Kent.
 The first London branch was established in South Kensington under the auspices of Mary, Countess of Ilchester.
 Soon after, in May 1910, a Scottish branch was organised into the Scottish National Anti-Suffrage League by the Duchess of Montrose.
 By December of that year, there were 26 branches or sub-branches in the country, a total which grew to 82 by April 1909, and 104 in July 1910.
 It was announced that 2000 subscriptions had been received by December, 1908, rising to 9000 in July, 1909.

-In 1910, the group amalgamated with the Men's League for Opposing Woman Suffrage to form the National League for Opposing Women's Suffrage with Lord Cromer as president and Lady Jersey as Vice-President.
-The merger was in effect a takeover, as the president of the former organisation, Lord Cromer, became president of the new one.
+In 1910, the group amalgamated with the Men's League for Opposing Woman Suffrage to form the National League for Opposing Women's Suffrage with Lord Cromer as president and Lady Jersey as vice-president.
+The merger was in effect a takeover, as the president of the former organization, Lord Cromer, became president of the new one.
 In 1912 Lord Curzon and Lord Weardale became joint presidents.
 By 1914, there were around 15,000 members.
-The organisation continued its activities and the publication of the Anti-Suffrage Review until 1918 when both came to an end as women's suffrage was granted.
+The organization continued its activities and the publication of the Anti-Suffrage Review until 1918 when both came to an end as women's suffrage was granted.